 You’d also want the same customers to come back.
 And you’d want to know what can bring them back.
 A digital brand audit can help.

 A digital brand audit can discourage you from adopting the short-term sales-driven approach.
 By opening up newer horizons of long-term, healthier marketing-driven approach, a digital brand audit can make your brand resilient.

 05. Insights & Recommendations

-Additionally, a brand audit gets you insights and recommendations regarding how you can take better charge of your brand communication.
+Additionally, a digital brand audit gets you insights and recommendations regarding how you can take better charge of your brand communication.

 the auditor is obliged to tell you how to fix it by, least of all, pointing out the best practices to you.